 - Substitute ingredients and add more or less to your taste.
 However, if you add more potatoes, onions, or peas, you will need to increase the seasonings.

 - For a low carb option, sub green beans for the peas and cauliflower for the potatoes — any low carb option you like.
 How about radishes for the potatoes :)?

 - For a vegan option substitute beans or a soy product (like TVP) for the meat.
 I don’t personally recommend soy, but it does work and tastes great.

 - Curry note: I use a mild sweet curry (my youngest doesn’t like spicy anything!) – In case you missed it, here is my Sweet Curry Recipe :-).

 Well, there you have it.
-Our family’s favorite.
-And now yours (I hope :-)!)
+Our family's favorite.
+Updated for those of you on the Autoimmune Protocol Diet.
+And now it's your favorite too (I hope :-)!)

 And I guarantee that any new mom you take this to will be very grateful!